BradicM/Sarcoma_TE_paper_analysis/README.md

 Finally this script uses previously puvblished methoylation clustering data for DDLP, and correlates it with TE score.

-#  STUDY ON TREATMENT SAMPLE ANALYSIS
+#  ON TREATMENT ANALYSIS FROM OUR STUDY

 This script performs analysis of immune cell proportion clustering on baseline and on-treatment (immune therapy) data and determines which samples have switched/did not switch immune type and groups samples based on 4 categories: